ReliefApplications/bms_front/README.md

 A simple tutorial for reference: https://medium.com/codefactory/angular2-s3-love-deploy-to-cloud-in-6-steps-3f312647a659

 To push the build code to S3 Bucket: `aws s3 cp ./dist/bms-front s3://front.bmstaging.info --recursive --acl public-read`

+A [script](build-deploy.sh) has been created to compress and upload the project to the S3 bucket.

 ## Running unit tests